IBM-EPBL/IBM-Project-31267-1660198311/Project Development Phase/Sprint4/ReadMe.md

-Open CV for video processing
+Open CV for video processing,

-Creating an account in Twillio service
+Creating an account in Twillio service,

 Sending alert message